Team Canada athletes in acting roles

 Evelyn Walsh and Trennt Michaud

-If you watched the Netflix show Spinning Out, you would have seen two-time Canadian silver medallists Evelyn Walsh and Trennt Michaud in action, though you could be forgiven for not knowing that.
+If you watched the Netflix show Spinning Out, you would have seen three-time Canadian silver medallists Evelyn Walsh and Trennt Michaud in action, though you could be forgiven for not knowing that.
 They didn’t have speaking roles, but instead were the skating doubles for the lead characters.

 And they weren’t the only Canadian skaters recruited for their expertise.
 Olympic medallist Dylan Moscovitch had a few words to say in his role as a coach.